 This post may contain affiliate links.
 Please see my disclosure policy.

-Soft and chewy iced oatmeal cookies are comforting and nostalgic!
-These classic cookies are a must bake when you crave old-fashioned oatmeal cookies made with rolled oats.
-Dipped in a simple vanilla icing made with powdered sugar, vanilla extract, and heavy cream, each cookie is perfectly chewy.
+Soft and chewy iced oatmeal cookies are the ultimate nostalgic treat!
+Made with rolled oats and dipped in a simple vanilla icing, these old-fashioned oatmeal cookies are a must bake when you crave comfort in cookie form.
 Best of all, the dough comes together in under 30 minutes, no chilling required!
 Recipe yields 40 cookies.

-- Oats – I use and recommend old fashioned rolled oats.
+In my recipe testing, I found that old fashioned rolled oats are the key to a perfectly chewy oatmeal cookie.
 Briefly pulsing the oats to a coarse consistency gives the cookies a nice uniform texture.

 How to Make Iced Oatmeal Cookies

-Make dough: Whisk together coarsely ground oats, all-purpose flour, baking powder, baking soda, cornstarch, salt, cinnamon, and nutmeg in glass bowl.
+Whisk together coarsely ground oats, all-purpose flour, baking powder, baking soda, cornstarch, salt, cinnamon, and nutmeg in a medium bowl.

-In the bowl of a stand mixer fitted with the paddle attachment, beat room temperature butter, dark brown sugar, and granulated sugar together until creamy, about 2 minutes.
+Beat room temperature butter, dark brown sugar, and granulated sugar together in a mixer bowl until creamy, about 2 minutes.

 Beat in eggs one at a time.
 Add vanilla, and beat to combine.